nrstott/bogart/README.md

 Bogart raises the following events:

-* before_init: Before any of the options passed to the App constructor have been evaluated.
+* **"before_init" args: (app, options)**: Before any of the options passed to the App constructor have been evaluated.

-* before_execute_route: Raised immediately before a route handler is executed.
+* **"before_execute_route" args: (app, routeContext)**: Raised immediately before a route handler is executed.
 The callback function will receive two arguments.
   The first argument will contain a reference to the Bogart App raising the event.
 The second will contain the RouteHandlerContext that the route handler that is about to be executed will run inside of.
 Use this event to attach custom helpers to the route's context just before it is executed.

-* after_execute_route: Raised after a route handler is executed.
+* **"after_execute_route" args: (routeContext)**: Raised after a route handler is executed.
 The callback function receives two arguments.
 The first argument contains a reference to the Bogart App raising the event.
 The second contains the RouteHandlerContext in which the route handler was executed.
 Use this event to clean up after your before_execute_route callback or to gather information from the RouteHandlerContext after the route has been executed.

-* route_error: Raised when a route handler throws an error.
+* **"route_error" args: (app, error, routeInfo)**: Raised when a route handler throws an error.
 Callback function receives three arguments.
 The first argument contains a reference to te Bogart App raising the event.
 The second argument contains the error thrown by the route handler.
 The third arguments is a hash with the verb and path of the route that threw the error.

+* **"before_render" args: (routeContext, templateContext)**: Raised right before rendering an EJS template.
+Useful for providing sane defaults to template variables that are only explicitly bound some of the time.

 ## Subscribing to Events